Sumit1797/LeetCodePython/README.md

 # LeetCodePython

-Adding all the problems solved in Leetcode
+Adding all the problems solved in Leetcode in Python